 That means that after 4 pm some shops will briefly close till around 7 pm.

 If you are still looking to squeeze a little more fun into your evening, check out the Marina.
-There are many bars and if you are lucky you can watch some of the multi-million dollar yachts docks.
+There you will find lots of bars with patios overlooking the docks.

 Platja de Can Pere Antoni Beach